Jadamso/Rbooks/docs/03-ROLS.md

 The magnitude of the bias for $x_{1}$ thus depends on the correlations between $x_{1}$ and $x_{2}$ as well as $x_{2}$ and $\epsilon$.

 Three statistical tools: 2SLS, RDD, and DID, are designed to address endogeneity issues.
 The elementary versions of these tools are linear regression.
 Because there are many textbooks and online notebooks that explain these methods at both high and low levels of technical detail, they are not covered extensively in this notebook.

-## Two Stage Least Squares (2SLS)

-There are many approaches to 2SLS, but I will focus on the seminal example in economics.
-Suppose we ask "what is the effect of price on quantity?"
-You can simply run a regression of one variable on another, but you will need much luck to correctly intepret the resulting coefficient.
-The reason is simultaneity: price and quantity mutually cause one another in markets.^[Although there are many ways this simultaneity can happen, economic theorists have made great strides in analyzing the simultaneity problem as it arises from market relationships.
-In fact, the 2SLS statistical approach arose to understand the equilibrium of competitive agricultural markets.]
+Instead, I will focus on the seminal economic example to provide some intuition.

-**Competitive Market Equilibrium** has three structural relationships: (1) market supply is the sum of quantities supplied by individual firms at a given price, (2) market demand is the sum of quantities demanded by individual people at a given price, and (3) market supply equals market demand in equilibrium.
-Assuming market supply and demand are linear, we can write these three "structural equations" as
+**Competitive Market Equilibrium**.
+This model has three structural relationships: (1) market supply is the sum of quantities supplied by individual firms at a given price, (2) market demand is the sum of quantities demanded by individual people at a given price, and (3) market supply equals market demand in equilibrium.
+Assuming market supply and demand are linear, we can write these three relationships as
 \begin{eqnarray}
 Q_{S}(P) &=& A_{S} + B_{S} P + E_{S},\\
 Q_{D}(P) &=& A_{D} - B_{D} P + E_{D},\\